tomdu3/python-course-material/lesson-08/README-sample.md

 ### Configuration

 The project uses [list of configuration files] and [list of environment variables].
 For more information, see [configuration file].
+    - [Configuration file] - explanation and default settings (`.env`)
+    - `requirements.txt` - explanation of the dependencies

 ## Changelog

+### Issues
+* Describe the issues and challenges you had with the project functionalities and how they were resolved.

+### Bugs
+* Describe the bugs and how they were fixed.
+* If they are still some unsolved bugs, describe them here and recreate the enviroment to reproduce them, as well as the reasons for the unsolved bugs.
+* If they aren't bugs in the code, write that down (e.g. `There are no known bugs in the code`).

 For a list of significant changes made to the project, see [changelog file].